Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

             To configure PuTTY:

-            1. Select `Serial` connection type.
+            i.
+Select `Serial` connection type.
-            2. Enter the serial line number for the board connected to your computer (it can be COM`N` where `N` is a natural number such as COM1, COM4, and so on) in the `Serial line` field.
-            3. Type 115200 in the `Speed` field.
+            ii.
+Enter the serial line number for the board connected to your computer (it can be COM`N` where `N` is a natural number such as COM1, COM4, and so on) in the `Serial line` field. iii.
+Type 115200 in the `Speed` field. iV.
+Click `Open`.
-            4. Click `Open`.

             In the serial shell, log in with `root/tizen`: